The function aheatmap plots high-quality heatmaps,

 for square input matrices, and that the row ordering is

-in this case by default reversed (revC=TRUE
+in this case by default reversed (revC=TRUE) to

 obtain the diagonal in the standard way (from top-left to

 bottom-right).
-See argument Rowv
+See argument Rowv for other

-should be reversed.
+possible values.Rowv should be reversed.
 This is

 mainly used to get the rows displayed from top to bottom,